 - There are multiple auditing processes using both internal and 3rd party services.

-- There are First Article inspections before production, subsequent article inspections, PPAP submissions, CPK and final inspection results.
+- There are First Article inspections before production, subsequent article inspections, PPAP submissions, CPK, and final inspection results.

-- The entire process is ISO certified and ITAR registered as required by United States Department of Defense.
+- The entire process is ISO certified and ITAR registered as required by the United States Department of Defense.

 The seven steps in the photo etching process may appear lengthy, however, some of them are done simultaneously.
 And, most importantly, all steps can be finished within a day's working hours depending on the order size.